If you want to make more money as a transcriber – one of the easiest ways to do this is by learning and applying new skills related to transcription.

 It’s very common to get clients making requests like; can you transcribe my podcast or video into a blog post or can you write podcast show notes that I can publish on my website?

-When you see these jobs it shows you that there’s demand for transcribers that can write web content.
+When you see these jobs it shows you that there’s a demand for transcribers that can write web content.

 Here’s a sample job posting on Upwork that needs a transcriber that can write podcast show notes and blog posts from videos.